MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-cyberark-credential.md

 Now that you complete all the prerequisites steps, you can create your CyberArk® credentials.

-1. From the left nav, select **Credentials**.
+1. From the left navigation, select **Credentials**.
 1. Select **New credential**.
 1. In the wizard, define a credential name and a small description and then select **Next**
 1. In the second step
-     - Select CyberArk® CCP as the type of credential store
+     - Select CyberArk® CCP as the type of credential store.
      - If you already defined a CyberArk® store, you can select it from the dropdown.
 Otherwise, select **Create new**.
        - **Display name**
        - **Server address**: The server address is the Central Credential Provider URL.
-For example, `https://svc.skytap.com:8992`
+For example, `https://svc.skytap.com:8992`.
-       - **Application id**: To find the application ID, open CyberArk® PVWA (Password Vault Web Access) on a web browser and navigate to the Applications tab
+       - **Application id**: To find the application ID, open CyberArk® PVWA (Password Vault Web Access) on a web browser and navigate to the Applications tab.
-       - **Safe**: Populate the name of the safe displayed in CyberArk® PVWA
+       - **Safe**: Populate the name of the safe displayed in CyberArk® PVWA.
        - **Folder** (optional): Populate the folder name where your credentials are stored.
 By default, credentials are stored in the "Root" folder.

 1. In the last step of the wizard, you need to provide the information about the user account: